Bob-Eric/Bob-Eric/README.md

 ## About Me 👨‍💻

-I am a master's student at Tianjin University, conducting research at the [TJU Aerial Robotics](https://github.com/TJU-Aerial-Robotics) Laboratory.

 My academic pursuits and passion lie in Robotics, Machine Learning, and Virtual Simulation.

 I am constantly exploring the intersection of these fields to drive innovative solutions and advance technological boundaries.